AlibabaCloudDocs/ros/intl.en-US/Resource Types/MongoDB/ALIYUN::MONGODB::ShardingInstance.md

     Description: >-
       The time to restore the cloned instance to.
-The format is yyyy-MM-ddTHH:mm:ssZ.This parameter can only be specified when this operation is called to clone instances.You must also specify theSrcDBInstanceIdparameter and theBackupIdparameter.You can clone
+The format is yyyy-MM-ddTHH:mm:ssZ.This parameter can only be specified when this operation is called to clone instances.
+You must also specify theSrcDBInstanceIdparameter and theBackupIdparameter.You can clone
       instances to any restore time in the past seven days.
   AccountPassword: